NadeemSamaali/LinearAlgebraSoftware/README.md

 ### App.py
 Contains the code which allows users to interact with the different methods performing the matrix and vector operations.

+## m_save.json
+JSON save file containing the matrices / vectors saved by the user.
+Can be loaded into App.py for furter manipulation.

 ### run.bat
 Batch file runnable by user.